aimanshahpuri/Bucket-List/README.md

 # Bucket-List Site
 ![image](https://github.com/aimanshahpuri/Bucket-List/assets/125454433/551e26b7-da42-4956-af88-f12a18f1211e)

-This project is created using flask
+This project is created using flask.
-BucketList using Flask
+-------BucketList using Flask-------

 In this Project :
 ------>I made a post request to save a new item